 The Ananna course lasts three years, during which participants meet together for three days every two to three months.
 The impact of the course is wide-reaching, as the women are encouraged to duplicate the training in their respective churches.
 That way, many can develop and grow in discipleship.

-When Rojina became a Christian, her neighbours tried to stop her teaching.
+When Rojina became a Christian, her neighbours tried to stop her continuing her job: teaching.
 They told her that her children couldn’t go to school, and that nobody would ever marry her daughter.
 In her Bangladeshi community, converting from Islam to Christianity is considered shameful.

 She has been raising her children alone for over a decade, after her husband died in an accident.
 She decided to become a Christian when she learned about Jesus and found hope in Him.
 Rojina was particularly drawn to the verse “Come to me, all you who are weary and burdened, and I will give you rest” (Matthew 11:28).